 The park is open from sunrise to sunset.

 Free.
 The Highway 12 entrance has 12 parking spaces, bike racks, three spaces for horse trailers, a chemical toilet, and trash and recycling bins.
-The Occidental Road entrance includes eight parking spaces and bike racks.
+The Occidental Road entrance has eight parking spaces and bike racks.

 (1) 6303 Highway 12, Santa Rosa; (2) 5420 Occidental Road, Santa Rosa